 So Are They The Same Thing?

 If chords have a function, or mood, and are represented by roman numerals, are triads and 7th chords interchangeable?
 In other words, can we substitute a triad with its corresponding 7th chord, or vice versa.
 Can we substitute a IV triad with a IV 7th chord, or a ii 7th chord with a ii triad?
-Yes and no. The function of each chord does not change, regardless of weather it’s a triad or 7th chord, but the flavour changes.
+Yes and no. The function of each chord does not change, regardless of whether it’s a triad or 7th chord, but the flavour changes.
 That might seem like an abstract way of describing chords, but it’s a good way to approach the topic.
 I like to think of 7th chords as more intense versions of triads.
 The I chord, when played as a 7th chord, has much more intensity than the I chord when simply played as a triad.
 Triads are used extensively in rock, pop and folk, because of their simple and stable sounds.
 7th chords are used extensively in jazz.

 The best way to really understand this is to put it into practice and experiment.
 Chords and functions express themselves when they are played in relation to other chords.
 The function of the IV chord (for example), can only really be experienced and observed when it is used in context, when played along side other chords (such as the I chord, or V etc.).